Raman-Raje/spokenTowritten/README.md

 # Spoken2written
 A module for converting spoken English to written English.
-The layout(Class Diagram) of package is as follows.
+The layout/Class diagram of package is as follows.

 ![Package Layout](/images/layout.PNG)